3 ways Sharesight's professional plan simplifies NZ tax returns

 If you’re not using Sharesight’s award-winning Xero integration, you can export the data to import into your preferred accounting program.
 And you can even provide your client with a PDF report that is personalised with your company branding.

-With Sharesight handling the bulk of the historical work, and the Future Income Report predicting upcoming dividends and interest payments, you can focus on your client’s future income and tax implications, thus planning ahead for your client instead of chasing down contract notes and dividend statements.
+With Sharesight handling the bulk of the historical work, and the Future Income Report predicting upcoming dividends and interest payments, you can focus on your client’s future income and tax implications, thus planning ahead for your client instead of chasing down Trade Confirmation Emails and dividend statements.

 If you’re not already using Sharesight Pro, sign up for a free 30-day trial today.